Instantons on Sasakian 7-manifolds: Introduction

 \section{Introduction}

 We describe the moduli space of solutions to a natural gauge-theoretic equation, on a suitable class of vector bundles over a Sasakian manifold $M$.
-In the 1980s, Donaldson \emph{et al.} studied solutions of the instanton equation $ \pm F_A=\ast F_A$ in order to understand the geometry of $4$-manifolds, where $F_A$ is the curvature of a connection $A$ and $\ast$ is the Hodge star, cf. \cites{Donaldson1990}.
-On manifolds of dimension $d\geq 4$, this equation can be generalised, relatively to an appropriate $(d-4)$-form $\sigma$, by
+We recall that on a $d$-dimensional manifolds M $d\geq 4$, if $F_A$ is the curvature of a connection $A$ the classical instanton equation $ \pm F_A=\ast F_A$ \cites{Donaldson1990}, can be generalised relatively to an appropriate $(d-4)$-form $\sigma$ by \cites{Donaldson1998,Tian2000}

-for eigenvalues $\lambda$ of $\ast(\sigma\wedge\cdot):\Omega^2(M)\to\Omega^2(M)$, cf. \cites{Donaldson1998,Tian2000}.
-We shall be particularly interested in Sasakian $7$-manifolds, on which the contact structure $\eta$ induces a natural $3$-form $\sigma=\eta\wedge d\eta$ with $\lambda\in\{\pm1, -2\}$ (see \S \ref{sec: eigenspaces of Lphi}).
+for eigenvalues $\lambda$ of the operator $\ast(\sigma\wedge\cdot):\Omega^2(M)\to\Omega^2(M)$.
+On a Sasakian $7$-manifolds, the contact structure $\eta$ induces a natural $3$-form $\sigma=\eta\wedge d\eta$ in which $\ast(\sigma\wedge\cdot)$ provides $\lambda\in\{\pm1, -2\}$ (see \S \ref{sec: eigenspaces of Lphi}).
 Indeed, in that context we argue that the meaningful condition is the selfdual contact instanton (SDCI) equation.
 We adopt the approach of Baraglia and Hekmati \cites{Baraglia2016}, who described the moduli space of contact instantons on contact metric $5$-manifolds, studying obstructions to smoothness and determining its expected dimension as the index of an elliptic operator transverse to the Reeb foliation.
 We will see that these results admit precise analogues in the appropriate $7$-dimensional setup, while some new distinct gauge-theoretic phenomena also occur.